 DSU students earn honors for agriculture research

 Two DSU students earned honors during the Association of 1890 Research Directors’ 18th Biennial Research Symposium, held April 1-4, 2017, in Atlanta, GA.
 Tajjay Gordon, undergraduate biology major, and Petrina McKenzie-Reynolds, M.S. candidate (natural resources), received awards for their research presentations during the conference.
-Both students are mentored by Professor Gulni Ozbay in the Department of Agriculture and Natural Resources.
+Both students are mentored by Dr. Karuna Chintapenta, post-doctoral research associate, and advised by Professor Gulnihal Ozbay in the Department of Agriculture and Natural Resources.

-Gordon commends both Dr. Ozbay and Dr. Karuna Chintapenta, post-doctorate associate, for their assistance and support, and thanks CIBER and Molecular Genetics & Epigenomics lab personnel.
+Gordon commends both Dr. Ozbay and Dr. Chintapenta, for their assistance and support, and thanks CIBER and Molecular Genetics & Epigenomics lab personnel.

 Petrina-McKenzie’s project, Isolation and Identification of Lead and Cadmium Tolerant Bacteria from Blackbird Creek Marsh in Townsend Delaware earned her third place in the “Plant Health and Productions, Graduate Competitive Oral Presentation” category.
 She previously won third place for her oral presentation during the 74th Annual Professional Agricultural Workers Conference (PAWC), held at Tuskegee University in December 2016.
 Her work is supported by both NSF-EPSCoR and USDA Evans Allen funding agencies.